 A: I usually don't like to touch these rants — which always come from other women, by the way — with a 10-foot pole!
 I'll simply make this point: There are a whole slew of reasons why some women don't work outside the home.
 And because of the dependency issues cited in the previous answer, the law has always said these women are entitled to spousal benefits on a husband's Social Security account.

-If you have a Social Security question, Tom Margenau has the answer.
-Contact him at email@example.com.
+If you have a Social Security question, Tom Margenau has a book with all the answers.
+It's called "Social Security — Simple and Smart."
+You can find the book at www.creators.com/books.
+Or look for it on Amazon or other book outlets.
 To find out more about Tom Margenau and to read past columns and see features from other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.